Skip to content

 Available Modes:

-• synchronous — Runs in a single threaded, sequential mode (baseline behavior).
+synchronous Runs in single-threaded, sequential mode (baseline behavior)